 Track hormonal markers and symptom pattern at 3-month intervals

-Hormonal panel and metabolic markers reviewed at structured intervals.
+Hormonal panel and metabolic markers reviewed at organised intervals.
 Menstrual cycle pattern documented monthly.
 Symptom severity tracked against baseline.
 Protocol refined as systemic contributors are progressively corrected.

 Sustain hormonal balance through long-term metabolic and gut health maintenance

 Hormonal balance requires ongoing maintenance of the gut, metabolic, and nutritional environment.
-The Continue phase monitors key indicators annually and provides structured support through hormonal transitions, perimenopause, postpartum, and other life-stage hormonal shifts.
+The Continue phase monitors key indicators annually and provides evidence-informed support through hormonal transitions, perimenopause, postpartum, and other life-stage hormonal shifts.

 FAQs